IfatNeumann/IntroToServer/README.md

-# IntroServer - Introduction to server side in JS
+# IntroToServer - Introduction to server side in JS
 This is aimed to be tought in [AliceCode](https://alicecode.org/en) and is based on [The Coding Train course](https://www.youtube.com/playlist?list=PLRqwX-V7Uu6YxDKpFzf_2D84p0cyk4T7X) parts 2.1-2.4.